Updated 7/18/25

 What would happen if KWAX lost federal funding?

-KWAX would face an annual budget shortfall exceeding $100,000, likely resulting in:
+If the rescissions package passes, KWAX would face an annual budget shortfall exceeding $100,000, likely resulting in:

 - Reduced ability to maintain a full 24/7 schedule of classical music for Oregon listeners